litstack/docs/basics/vue.md

 # Extend With Vue

+## Introduction

 The admin interface can be extended with custom Vue components for numerous purposes.
+This documents describes how custom Vue components can be added to the application.

 ## Setup

-To include your own `Vue` components in the admin application, the locale npm package `vendor/litstack/litstack` has to be installed.
+To include your own `Vue` components in the admin application, the local npm package `vendor/litstack/litstack` has to be installed.
 This can be done using the following artisan command: